You can read a detailed overview of Sample Manager, LabKey's sample management software

 Not yet, but in the future, Sample Manager will support using barcodes

 for samples.
 Our goal is to ensure that barcodes are simple to use and understand.
 Your input toward this goal would be welcome.
-One possible implementation would be integration with BarTender.

 Do you need other software to do data analysis and generate reports?